February marks Raynaud’s awareness month. So, what is Raynaud’s, and what does it have to do with Podiatry?

 For more information on chilblains – check out our blog here –

-For more information on Raynaud’s, check out the Scleroderma and Raynaud’s UK website here –
+For more information, check out the Scleroderma and Raynaud’s UK website here –